 While time-sensitive content quickly fades away in the internet world, evergreen content remains at the forefront.
 As a result, businesses incorporate it into their marketing strategies knowing that it will produce sustainable results.

 However, it’s important to note that a website does not have to produce only evergreen content to succeed.
 Time-sensitive content also has its own value in generating web traffic, especially by capitalizing on current trends.

 Still confused about what content counts as evergreen?
 Consider some leading evergreen and topical content websites, and what they’re known for:

 |Evergreen Content Websites||Topical Content Websites|

-As encyclopedic resources crucial to everyday fact-checking, the evergreen sites above won’t go out of style anytime soon.
-By contrast, the topical websites listed produce articles that are relevant for only a limited amount of time.
+Evergreen sites tend to be encyclopedic resources, meaning they won’t go out of style anytime soon.
+By contrast, topical websites produce articles that are relevant for only a limited amount of time.
 Evergreen content thus does not include: